laclouis5/globox/README.md

 - [x] Tests with a huge load (5k images)
 - [x] CLI interface
 - [ ] Make `image_size` optional and raise err when required (bbox conversion)
+- [ ] Make file saving atomic with a temporary to avoid file corruption
 - [ ] Pip package!
 - [ ] PascalVOC Evaluation
 - [ ] Parsers for TFRecord and TensorFlow